-This step may or may not apply to you, depending on what your intentions and goals are in the indexation of your site.
-Ordinarily, search crawlers will track down and index every page of your website, but you can change this based on instructions you give those crawlers in what’s known as the robots.txt file of your site.
+This step may or may not apply to you, depending on what your search intent and goals are in the indexation of your site.
+Ordinarily, search crawlers will track down and index every page for your on-page SEO which is important of your website, but you can change this based on instructions you give those crawlers in what’s known as the robots.txt file of your site and on-site SEO.
 Here, you can block crawlers from indexing certain pages—which is ideal if you have intentionally duplicate pages or other content you don’t want search engines to see.
-Just don’t use this to try and cover up black hat tactics—Google will find out.
+Just don’t use this to try and cover up black hat tactics—Google or other search engines will find out.

 (Image Source: Robotstxt.org)

 You should also keep your URLs logically organized by using a breadcrumbs trail.
 In the realm of website development, breadcrumbs trails are strings of sectioned-off extensions to the end of your URL.
 For example, you may list out the categories and subcategories where a page is located.
 For example, you might have example.com/maincategory/subcategory/page instead of just example.com/page.
-This gives you the opportunity to optimize for more keywords, provide a more convenient user experience for your customers, and give more information to Google about how your site is organized.
+This gives you the opportunity to optimize for more relevant keywords, provide a more convenient user experience for your customers, and give more information to Google or other search engines about how your on-site SEO is organized.
 There’s no reason not to do this (and it happens automatically for most template-based CMS’s like WordPress).

 For the same reasons that you shortened your domain name, you should shorten your URLs.
 This is as much for your own benefit as it is your users’, as it’s going to make organizing your site much easier.
 For example, if you have a “products and services” subcategory page, consider shortening it to just “products” or “services.”
 If you have a long blog title like “how to recover from an embarrassing situation at work,” consider shortening it to “embarrassing-work-situation” as an extension of your URL.
 Remove any unnecessary additions or extensions whenever possible and focus on what really matters.
 I realize this seems to counter-act my advice from #12 (adding a breadcrumb trail increases the length of the URL), so to be clear, what I suggest is using breadcrumb trails and keeping them short and concise, while also making an effort to keep URLs short after the inclusion of the breadcrumbs.

 An XML sitemap is a more technical version of the HTML sitemap, marked up with code so that search crawlers can make sense of your data.
 Creating one is easier than it seems, and some WordPress plugins do it automatically for you.
-When you have your XML sitemap complete, you can upload it to Google Search Console to instruct Google about the exact layout and structure of your website.
-Note that Google will crawl and interpret your website without this sitemap, but this can accelerate and increase the accuracy of the process.
+When you have your XML sitemap complete, you can upload it to Google Search Console to instruct Google about the exact layout and URL structure of your website.
+Note that Google or other search engines will crawl and interpret your website without this sitemap, but this can accelerate and increase the accuracy of the on page SEO process.

 (Image Source: Sitemaps.org)

 Your site is going to go through changes, whether you currently know what those changes are or not.
 You’re going to add pages, remove pages, and possibly restructure entire swaths of your site.
 When this happens, it’s easy to forget about updating your sitemaps—so establish a reminder to keep your sitemaps up-to-date.
-Forgetting this won’t crush your rankings—Google will eventually catch up with what you’ve done—but it’s a way to help your web strategy run smoother.
+Forgetting this won’t crush your rankings—Google will eventually catch up with what you’ve done—but it’s a way to help your web strategy or on page SEO strategy run smoother.

 You also need to optimize for mobile devices.
-The majority of all web traffic now happens on mobile devices, so it makes sense from a pure user experience perspective, but it’s also important for Google’s consideration of your site (thanks to the Mobilegeddon update and several algorithm changes before it).
+The majority of all web traffic now happens on mobile devices, so it makes sense from a pure user experience perspective, but it’s also important for Google’s consideration of your site (thanks to numerous Google algorithm updates).
 Thankfully, Google offers a free test that will tell you not only if your site is mobile-friendly, but what’s wrong with it if it isn’t.
 Just keep in mind that mobile optimization is about more than just meeting the minimum requirements of Google—it’s about giving the best possible experience to your mobile users.
 For more information, please check our comprehensive guide on Mobile SEO.

 Google’s Knowledge Graph is continuously growing in size, able to answer more user queries with short, concise answers pulled from sites across the web.
 How can you get your information featured in these boxes, which automatically take visibility priority over organic search results?
 The key is to use structured markup, organizing your site’s content in a way that makes sense to search engines. org has plentiful tutorials to help you figure out exactly what to implement and how to implement it—you just have to take the step of committing it to the back end of your site.

 The navigation of your site is partially dependent on how your internal pages link to one another.
-For example, it might be easy for a user on your homepage to jump to whatever page is most relevant for him/her, but can he/she quickly and easily jump between pages to explore your site further?
-Try to include at least one link to another page on your site within every page you develop; some of your blog posts might have several or even many links to other pages on your site.
-Internal linking won’t just increase your search rankings; it will keep your users engaged on your site for longer, which increases the likelihood of a conversion.
+For example, it might be easy for a user on your homepage to jump to whatever page is most relevant for him or her, but can he or she quickly and easily jump between pages to explore your site further?
+Try to include at least one link to another page on your site within every page you develop; some of your blog posts might have several or even many internal links to other pages on your site.
+Internal links won’t just increase your search rankings; it will keep your users engaged on your site for longer, which increases the likelihood of a conversion.

 (Image Source: Yoast)